-- At IROS 2017 we have organized a workshop on Lines, Planes, Manhattan Models for 3D Mapping and presented our work on GravityFusion.
+- At IROS 2017 we have co-organized a workshop on Lines, Planes, Manhattan Models for 3D Mapping and presented our work on GravityFusion.

 - We have published an extended article on Factor Graphs for Robot Perception.

 - We have presented 4 publications at ICRA 2017 in Singapore: Keyframe-based dense planar SLAM, manifold particle filter for state estimation under contact, robust stereo matching, and direct visual odometry using binary descriptors

 - We have presented 5 publications at IROS 2016 in Daejeon, South Korea: GPS-denied long distance flight, inference with multimodal posteriors, data association for ASFM, underwater mapping, and monocular planar mapping.